 Someone somewhere is now investigating a product or solution similar to yours, but they are not doing so on your website.
 We can leverage B2B intent data to track these research surges and inform your sales and marketing teams using contemporary lead scoring methodologies.
 They can embark their magic in the direction of B2B lead generation and, ultimately, schedule a sales meeting.

 4.Prioritization of the leads

-Intent data is ideal for enhancing your lead scoring model, allowing you to emphasize incoming leads based on how interested a prospect is on your website.
+Intent data is ideal for enhancing your lead scoring model, allowing you to emphasize incoming qualified leads (Marketing qualified or Sales qualified) based on how interested a prospect is on your website.
 Has anyone spent a significant amount of time on your popular sites?
 Have they reverted several times but have been unable to contact your sales force?
 You may begin to categorize user engagement and focus on your marketing strategies accordingly.